Doncaster MP Nick Fletcher tells residents to vote against devolved Police and Crime Commissioner plans

 If approved, the plans would move the functions of the South Yorkshire Police and Crime Commissioner (SYPCC) to the regional authority rather than government control.

-The Home Office has launched a public questionnaire asking residents whether they think the application should be granted.
+South Yorkshire Mayor Oliver Coppard would also begin the process to call an early mayoral election in 2024 if the move is approved.

-Sharing the questionnaire, the SYMCA stated it was “seeking to create one single accountable, elected politician to represent the interests of communities in the region.”
+This would allow a new mayor to be elected on the mandate of controlling the PCC powers.

-Don Valley MP Nick Fletcher also shared the questionnaire on Facebook, asking residents to vote against the plans.
+Conservative MP Nick Fletcher, who represents Don Valley, shared the questionnaire on Facebook asking residents to vote against the plans.

 Mr Fletcher has been critical of Mayor Oliver Coppard in particular over the issue of reopening Doncaster Sheffield Airport, which was closed by owners in 2022.